kuremon1/ServianTechChallenge/README.md

 # Servian Tech Challenge

-This repository is for the Servian Tech Challenge Assessment.
+This repository has been made for the Servian Tech Challenge Assessment.

 https://github.com/servian/TechChallengeInstructions/blob/main/README.md

+The code deploys an Azure Architecture to host a Web App linked to an Azure Managed PostgreSQL.

 # Deploying steps :